csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

  1. During our discussion with our partner, we noticed that the target audience of the application may have difficult access to the internet.
 Thus we made the decision to make a majority of our application run offline.
 The only part of the app that requires internet is sending the workshop result to the teacher/insturctor.
 This design choice will allow people without stable access to the internet to utilize the application without compromising the user experience and help us to reach more target audiences.

 2. During our team meeting, we made an agreement on the team structure.
 Our team will be separated into three small groups, which are front end group, back end group and database group.
 Each group will contain two to three person.
 But in the future, group size could change, people could be moved to a different group and the group work scope could also be modified.
 Therefore we can be flexible enough to maximize our productivity.

+3. One of the key decisions that came up during our meeting with the project owner is to put down what we have in hand aside to attend the Water For The World Workshop.
+In the first meeting with the project owner, we found a serious problem.
+Our task is to design mobile phone software used to simulate the in-person workshop.
+Although the partner has done his best to describe the workshop, some details are still not very clear.
+In order to make our project closer to the real workshop, our group temporarily decided to participate in the most recent in-person workshop to understand the real situation.
+We believe that this can help us understand more about the project and to achieve better results.